ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   are grouped into batches and the properties that all batches for this task must have.
 The party MUST NOT configure the task if it does not recognize the batch mode.
 * `task_start`: The time from which the Clients will start uploading reports to a task.
-The Client is not expected to upload its report if the Client's clock is earlier than `task_start`.
-Aggregators MAY reject reports with timestamps earlier than `task_start`.
+Aggregators MUST reject reports with timestamps earlier than `task_start`.
 * `task_duration`: The duration of a task.
 The task is considered completed after the end time `task_start + task_duration`.
-Aggregators MAY reject reports that have timestamps later than the end time, and MAY reject the task if `task_duration` is too long.
+Aggregators MUST reject reports that have timestamps later than the end time, and MAY choose to opt out of the task if `task_duration` is too long.
 * A unique identifier for the VDAF in use for the task, e.g., one of the VDAFs defined in {{Section 10 of !VDAF}}.